Washington, DC’s Transportation Alternatives Program Profile

 TA Program Structure, Policies, and Procedures

-- Application timeline: Applications open on 9/2/22 and close on 11/1/22.
+- Application timeline: Applications are accepted every two years.
+Applications open in September of 2025 and close in October of 2025.
 Please see website for more information.

-- Who is eligible to apply: Local Governments, transit agencies, natural resource or public land agencies
+- Who is eligible to apply: Local Governments, regional transportation authorities, transit agencies, natural resource or public land agencies, School Districts, local education agencies, or schools.

 - Application information: Application can be found online.